 The school provides a variety of extra curricular activities during lunchtime and after school.
 Clubs vary from year to year.
-Some examples of what we offer are:
+Due to COVID-19, all extra-curricular activities have been suspended until further notice.
+Some examples of what we can offer are: